Anne Pramaggiore: Commonwealth Edison

-At ComEd, Pramaggiore set the legislative framework for the company's smart grid build out which has become a national model.
+At ComEd, Pramaggiore set the legislative framework for the company's smart grid build out, which has become a national model.
 Under her leadership, ComEd "worked closely with the community solar industry" to implement a 2016 law called the Future Energy Jobs Act which created incentives for using more energy from solar and other renewable sources.

 Exelon Utilities

-In May 2018, Pramaggiore was named senior executive vice president and CEO of Exelon Utilities, where she oversees ComEd and five other gas and electric utility companies.
+In May 2018, Pramaggiore was named senior executive vice president and CEO of Exelon Utilities, where she oversaw ComEd and five other gas and electric utility companies.